Short Description Concerning the Squidex Architecture.

 CQRS stands for Command Query Responsibility Segregation.
 It's a pattern that was first described by Greg Young.
-At its heart is the idea that you can use a different model to update information than the model you use to read information.
-Typical yo use event sourcing as the primarily source of truth for your data and then you subscribe to the events to create read models that can be used to query and fetch information about your entities.
+At its heart is the idea that you can use a different model to update information, rather than the model you use to read information.
+Typically, you use event sourcing as the primarily source of truth for your data and then you subscribe to the events to create read models that can be used to query and fetch information about your entities.

 We can query an application's state to find out the current state of the world, and this answers many questions.
 However there are times when we don't just want to see where we are, we also want to know how we got there.

-Event Sourcing ensures that all changes to application state are stored as a sequence of events.
-Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes.
+Event Sourcing ensures that all changes to an application state are stored as a sequence of events.
+Not only are we able to query these events, but we can also use the event log to reconstruct past states and as a foundation to automatically adjust the state to cope with retroactive changes.

 A traditional representation of database state can be entirely recreated by reprocessing this event log.
 Event sourcing's benefits include strong auditing, creation of historic state, and replaying of events for debugging and analysis.
 Event sourcing has been around for a while, but we think it is used much less than it should be.

 Although this approach adds a lot of complexity to the system it also has a lot of advantages:

 - 2.It's possible to consume the events to create custom storage, e.g. you can use the Elastic Search Stack for full text search or statistics.

 - 3.Data is never deleted.
 Even when there are bigger bugs, it's possible to provide fixes that restore all lost content.

 - 4.There's no need to worry about data migration when changing the read models with a new version; just run the event consumers from the beginning to populate the read store with the updated data.